cardstack/cardstack-documentation/guides/data/git.md

 GIT_PRIVATE_KEY="/path/to/your/private/key/id_rsa"
 ```

-Now if you start up your project, it should be using your repository on GitHub!
+Now if you start up your project, make some changes, and save them, it should be using your repository on GitHub!
 If you watch the console for your server, you will see it pull the repository and start indexing.
-When you save a Card, you will see a POST request go out, and you can view the record on the GitHub repository.
+When you save a Card, you will see a POST request go out, and you can view the record on GitHub.

 ### Troubleshooting remote repositories